MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 - Integrate your existing apps with Teams.
 - Choose that build environment most suitable for your app, such as JavaScript, C#, SharePoint Framework, and other tools and SDKs.
 - Extend Teams functionality with tabs, bots, webhooks, adaptive cards-using them on their own or in combination to suit your app needs
-- Dive deeper with user authentication, integration with other applications and web apps, utilizing Teams data from Microsoft Graph, and using Developer Portal to manage your app.
+- Dive deeper with user authentication, integration with other apps, Teams data from Microsoft Graph, and Developer Portal to manage your app.
-- Utilize a wide library of UI toolkit to design the layout and appearance of your app.
+- Use the UI toolkit and library to design the app's layout.

 ## About Microsoft Teams Developer Documentation

-This document is about building apps for Microsoft Teams.
-These apps extend Microsoft capabilities to suit the requirements of your users.
-In addition to details about Teams features, it also includes the following:
+This document describes Teams features and how you can use them to build your app's capabilities.
+It also includes:

 - Code samples, snippets, and examples.
 - Step-by-step guides.